sumanndass/Bank-Data-MSBI-Project/README.md

   ```

 - **Create Dimension and Fact table in DWH**
-  <br> As in OLAP/DWH we need to denormalized dimension tables and extract facts, so
+  - As in OLAP/DWH we need to denormalized dimension tables and extract facts, so
-  <br> we merged account_table and product_table
+  - we merged account_table and product_table
-  <br> we merged branch_table and region_table
+  - we merged branch_table and region_table
-  <br> we merged transaction_table and staff_table
+  - we merged transaction_table and staff_table
-  <br> we created a new dimension date table
+  - we created a new dimension date table
-  <br> we created a new dimension location table
+  - we created a new dimension location table
-  <br> we extracted facts from account table and created a new fact table
+  - we extracted facts from account table and created a new fact table
-  <br> we extracted facts from transaction table and created a new fact table
+  - we extracted facts from transaction table and created a new fact table

   ```sql
   create table dim_date